Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Knapsacks with Resource Augmentation

 \section{Knapsacks with Resource Augmentation}

 In this section, we consider instances for \multiknapsack with many knapsacks and arbitrary capacities.
-We show how to efficiently maintain a $(1-\eps)$-approximation when given $L = \smash{(\frac{\log n}\eps)^{O(\frac{1}{\eps})}}$ additional knapsacks that have the same capacity as a largest knapsack in the input instance.
+We show how to efficiently maintain a $(1+\eps)$-approximation when given, as resource augmentation, $L$ additional knapsacks that have the same capacity as a largest knapsack in the input instance, where~$L \in \big(\frac{\log n}\eps\big)^{\OO(\epsfrac)}$.
+While we may pack items into the additional knapsacks, an optimal solution is not allowed to use them.
 The algorithm will again solve the LP relaxation of a configuration ILP and round the obtained solution to an integral packing.
 However, in contrast to the problem for identical knapsacks, not every configuration fits into every knapsack and we therefore cannot just reserve a fraction of knapsacks in order to pack the rounded configurations since the knapsack capacities might not suffice.
 For this reason, we employ resource augmentation in the case of arbitrary knapsack capacities.
-While we may pack items into the additional knapsacks, an optimal solution is not allowed to use them.

 Again, we assume that item values are rounded to powers of $(1+\eps)$ which results in value classes~$V_\ell$ of items with value~$v_j = (1+\eps)^\ell$.
 We prove the following theorem.

 \mmdkthm*